Why “Break-Fix” Works Entirely in Your IT Guy’s Favor, Not Yours

 No Incentive to Work Quickly

 Under a “break-fix” model, there is a fundamental conflict of interests between you and your IT firm.
-The IT services company has no incentive to stabilize your computer network or to resolve problems quickly because they are getting paid by the hour; therefore, the risk of unforeseen circumstances, scope creep, learning-curve inefficiencies and outright incompetence are all shifted to YOU, the customer.
+The IT services in Utah company has no incentive to stabilize your computer network or to resolve problems quickly because they are getting paid by the hour; therefore, the risk of unforeseen circumstances, scope creep, learning-curve inefficiencies and outright incompetence are all shifted to YOU, the customer.
 Essentially, the more problems you have, the more they profit, which is precisely what you DON’T want.

 Lower Quality of Tech